common-workflow-language/cwlviewer/docs/mongo-to-postgres/README.md

 the same name (but `.py` extension) was created based on the Notebook, to be used in the command line.

-To install the dependencies, use `pip install -r requirements.txt in a virtual environment to get the dependencies to run both the Notebook and the Python script.
+To install the dependencies, use `pip install -r requirements.txt` in a virtual environment to get the dependencies to run both the Notebook and the Python script.

+There is also a replacement for `dump.sh`, the `dump.py` script that can paginate the requests to retrieve the complete database in a single command.